Third-string QB Riley Leonard shines as Colts beat Bengals 41-14 in preseason finale

 Colts: Backup left guard Josh Sills suffered a shoulder injury in the first half.

-Bengals: Backup safety Daijahn Anthony left in the second quarter with a right leg injury.
+Bengals: Backup safety Daijahn Anthony left in the second quarter with a right hamstring injury.

 Up next